Victoria, Princess Royal: Official duties

 At 17 years old, Victoria had to perform many tedious official duties.
 Almost every evening, she had to appear at formal dinners, theatrical performances or public receptions.
 If foreign relatives of the Hohenzollerns were located in Berlin or Potsdam, her protocolary duties widened.
 Sometimes she was forced to greet guests of the royal family at the station at 7:00 in the morning and be present at receptions past midnight.

-Upon the arrival of Victoria in Berlin, King Frederick William IV gave to Frederick and his wife an old wing of the Berlin Royal Palace.
+Upon the arrival of Victoria in Berlin, King Frederick William IV gave to Frederick and his wife an old wing of the Berlin Palace.
 The building was in very bad condition, and it did not even contain a bathtub.
 The couple moved to the Kronprinzenpalais in November 1858.
 In summer, they resided at the Neues Palais.

 First childbirth

 A little over a year after her marriage, on 27 January 1859, Victoria gave birth to her first child, the future German Emperor Wilhelm II.
 The delivery was extremely complicated.
 The maid responsible for alerting doctors to the onset of contractions delayed giving notice.
 Moreover, the gynecologists hesitated to examine the princess, who was wearing only a flannel nightgown.
 The baby was in breech, and the delayed delivery could have caused the death of both the princess and her son.

 Finally, doctors managed to save both mother and child.
 The baby, however, suffered damage at the brachial plexus, and the nerves in his arm were injured.
-As he grew, it failed to develop normally, and by the time Wilhelm was an adult, his left arm was fifteen cm shorter than his right.
+As he grew, it failed to develop normally, and by the time Wilhelm was an adult, his left arm was fifteen centimetres shorter than his right.
 There is also speculation that the difficult labour caused fetal distress, which deprived the future emperor of oxygen for eight to ten minutes and might have brought about other neurological problems.

 The doctors tried to calm both Victoria and Frederick, affirming that their baby could recover fully from his injuries.
 Still, the couple chose not to inform the British court of Wilhelm's condition.
 However, over the weeks it became clear that the child's arm would not recover, and, after four months of doubts, Victoria decided to give the sad news to her parents.
 Fortunately for the princess, the birth of her second child, Princess Charlotte, on 24 July 1860, took place without difficulty.